Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

 In recent years, the BESIII experiment has made breakthrough progress in this field.
 Using a data sample of approximately 19 fb$^-1$ collected at c.m. energies ranging from $4.13$ to $4.70~\mathrm{GeV}$, the BESIII collaboration developed new research methods and achieved two key discoveries in the study of $\Omega^-$ baryon excited states.
 First, in the process $e^+e^-\to\Omega(2012)^-\bar{\Omega}^{+}$, the research team confirmed the existence of $\Omega(2012)^-$ with a significance of 3.5 standard deviations~\cite{BESIII:2024eqk}, validating the resonance state initially reported by the Belle experiment.
 More importantly, BESIII has, for the first time, found evidence for a new excited state of the $\Omega^-$ hyperon, with a signal significance of 4.1 standard deviations including systematic uncertainties and the look-elsewhere effect.
 This new particle has been designated as $\Omega(2109)^-$.
 Figure~\ref{Fig:Omega} (Bottom) shows the recoil mass spectrum of $\Omega^-$.
 The experimental measurements yield a mass of $M = (2108.5 \pm 5.2 \pm 0.9)~\mathrm{MeV}/c^2$ and a width of $\Gamma = (18.3 \pm 16.4 \pm 5.7)~\mathrm{MeV}$.
 These two discoveries hold significant theoretical implications.
-The masses of $\Omega(2012)^-$ and $\Omega(2109)^-$ are in excellent agreement with predictions from the lattice QCD calculation~\cite{Edwards:2012fx}, which had predicted masses of approximately $2.0~\mathrm{GeV}/c^2$ and $2.1~\mathrm{GeV}/c^2$ for $\Omega^-$ excited states with spin-parity $J^{P} = 1/2^{-}$ and $3/2^{-}$, respectively.
-This strong agreement supports the interpretation that $\Omega(2012)^-$ and $\Omega(2109)^-$ are likely conventional three-quark states, rather than exotic hadronic molecular states.
+The masses of $\Omega(2012)^-$ and $\Omega(2109)^-$ are in excellent agreement with predictions from the lattice QCD calculation~\cite{Edwards:2012fx,Xie:2024wbd}, which had predicted masses of approximately $2.0~\mathrm{GeV}/c^2$ and $2.1~\mathrm{GeV}/c^2$ for $\Omega^-$ excited states with spin-parity $J^{P} = 1/2^{-}$ and $3/2^{-}$, respectively.
 Meanwhile, the experimentally measured mass of $\Omega(2109)^-$ exhibits a deviation of approximately $50~\mathrm{MeV}$ below the theoretical predictions~\cite{Luo:2025cqs}.
-In addition, the theoretical study of Hamiltonian effective field theory suggests that the quantum number of $\Omega(2012)^-$ could be $J^P=3/2^-$ resonance while recently reported $\Omega(2109)^-$ may be $J^P=1/2^-$~\cite{Han:2025gkp}.
-The experimental achievements not only provide crucial experimental evidence for understanding the internal structure of $\Omega^-$ baryon excited states, but also lay an important foundation for ultimately resolving the ``missing baryon resonances'' puzzle and refining QCD theory.
-In the future, with more data accumulation and in-depth analysis, further breakthroughs in $\Omega^-$ baryon spectroscopy are anticipated.
-Figure~\ref{Fig:Omega-02} shows the comparison of resonance parameters for $\Omega^-$ excited baryon states between the experimental measurements and theoretical predictions.